 The Indo-European languages are divided into two groups: Eastern languages, or satem and Western languages, or centum.
 The Albanian language belongs to the eastern group (satem), along with the Indo-Iranian languages, Balto-Slavonic languages, and the Armenian language.

 The origins of the Albanian language are one of the most debatable issues in linguistic science.
 Its roots are found in one of the ancient languages of the Balkan Peninsula, Illyrian or Thracian.
-Two main theories have circulated in the linguistic literature with regard to the Albanian language: its origin in the Illyrian language and the one in the Thracian language.
+Two main theories have circulated in the linguistic literature concerning the Albanian language: its origin in the Illyrian language and the one in the Thracian language.
 The Illyrian theory has had a broader historical and linguistic support.
-It took shape in the 18th century among the historians of the time and is further elaborated and supported by linguists.
+It took shape in the 18th century among the time historians and is further elaborated and supported by linguists.

 The first attempt at explaining the origins of the Albanians and the Albanian language was made by the Swedish historian Hans Erich Thunmann in his work “Undersuchunger liber di Geschichte der Östlichen europäischen Völker” Leipzig, 1774.
-Based on Latin and Byzantine historical sources as well as on linguistic and onomatopoeic documents, he came to the conclusion that the Albanians are autochthonous descendants of the ancient Illyrian population, who were not romanized, as was the case with the Thraco-Dacian population, the predecessors of the Romanians.
+Based on Latin and Byzantine historical sources and linguistic and onomatopoeic documents, he concluded that the Albanians are autochthonous descendants of the ancient Illyrian population, who were not romanized, as was the case with the Thraco-Dacian population, the predecessors of the Romanians.

-The theses of Illyrian origin theory of the Albanian people were defended by well known Austrian albanologue Johann Georges von Hahn in his work Albanesische Studien, published in 1854.
+The theses of the Albanian people’s Illyrian origin theory were defended by well known Austrian albanologue Johann Georges von Hahn in his work Albanesische Studien, published in 1854.

 1. Albanians are currently living in some of the territories, which were inhabited by Illyrians in ancient times; on the other hand, historical sources do not speak of any Albanian migration from other territories to the present ones.